 Computers and the Internet play an integral role in the Nursing Program.
 All students are required to have access to and use a computer and the Internet.
-Your home computer or laptop must have Chrome or Mozilla Firefox, and Microsoft (MS) Office programs such as, but not limited to, MS Word, Excel, and Power Point.
-If your computer or laptop is incompatible with required on-line components, there are computers available for use in the Nursing Computer Lab (Mannerheim 211), Maki Library, and the Business Computer Lab.

-Contact the IT Department with any questions or concerns at the IT Help Desk via telephone (906-487-7624) or via email (support@remc1.net).
+Your home computer or laptop must have Chrome or Mozilla Firefox, and Microsoft (MS) Office programs such as, but not limited to, MS Word.
+Excel. and Power Point.
+If your computer or laptop is incompatible with required on-line components, there are computers available for use in the Nursing Computer Lab (Hirvonen 304), Maki Library, and the Business Computer Lab.Contact the IT department with any questions or concerns at support@remc1.net or via telephone at 906-487-7624.

-When using the computers in the Nursing Computer Lab, students are advised to use their user name and passwords assigned by the IT Department and distributed upon admission to the University.
+When using the computers in the Nursing Computer Lab, students are advised to use their preassigned user name and passwords assigned by the IT Department and distributed upon admission to the University.
 Passwords for computer access can be changed and personalized at any time.
 PLEASE BE SURE TO MEMORIZE AND PROTECT YOUR USER NAME AND PASSWORD.
 Always log off when you are finished using a University computer.